 What is Cost

-Cost is the value of inputs employed in producing an output.
-It includes the cost of materials involved in producing an output along with the labour charges, rent or depreciation of tools involved in producing the output, interest paid or foregone by employing capital and the value of efforts and sacrifices made by the producer in producing the output.
+It includes the cost of materials, labour charges, rent or depreciation of tools incurred in producing the output, interest paid or foregone by employing the capital, and the value of efforts and sacrifices made by the producer in producing the output.

 - The housewife purchases provisions and vegetables, etc.

 This is how the cost of any product is assessed.
-All these elements taken together, constitute the total cost of the product.

-Types of Costs in Economics
+Types and Elements of Cost in Economics

 - Total cost